wdebie/wdebie/README.md

-### Hi there 👋
+### Willem De Bie

-I'm Willem, a student at the Thomas More University of Applied Sciences.
+Student at the Thomas More University of Applied Sciences.
+Linux enthusiast.

 - 🌐 [https://willemdebie.be](https://willemdebie.be)
 - 📝 [View my resume directly](https://willemdebie.be/CV_DeBieWillem.pdf)